Prevent Ingrown Hairs and Razor Bumps - Shaving Tips for Black MenWritten by Advice Team on April 28, 2017

 5. Frequent shaving too close to the skin will trap hairs inside the follicles.
 Reduce your number of shaves by shaving every other day rather than every day.
 This gives your skin time to heal, but the hair doesn’t have time to grow long enough to curl back into the skin.

 6. Exfoliate your skin with a gentle facial scrub prior to shaving.
 This will help soften the skin, will remove the top layer of dead cells, and will clear the pores, allowing the hairs to grow out more easily.
-If you don’t have a facial scrub to hand a hot, wet flannel will do the job just as well.l
+If you don’t have a facial scrub to hand a hot, wet flannel will do the job just as well.

 7. Follow every shave with an application of a rich post-shave product to rehydrate your skin.
 Go for a product with natural ingredients such as aloe, witch hazel and tea tree to cut down on redness and discomfort, soothe the skin and to help to prevent razor bumps.
-Steer clear from products that contain alcohol as this will dry skin out the skin and cause further irritation.
+Steer clear of products that contain alcohol as this will dry skin out the skin and cause further irritation.

 8. If you develop razor bumps, place a clean wet flannel in the freezer or run it under cold running water and apply to the affected area for 10 - 15 minutes to help relieve symptoms.
 Avoid shaving altogether until your skin fully heals - continuing to shave can lead to infection and permanent scarring.